axibase/atsd-use-cases/tutorials/sql-window-functions/README.md

 ![](./images/excel-refer-1.png)

-Since the reference in relative, the row and column indexes are automaticaly updated when we copy the cell value to the remaining cells in the `Y-o-Y Change, $M` column.
+Since the reference in relative, the row and column indexes are automatically updated when we copy the cell value to the remaining cells in the `Y-o-Y Change, $M` column.

 ![](./images/excel-refer-2.png)